Sheila-Ha/Portfolio/README.md

     - About me
     - My work and resume
     - Contact information
+    - Responsive for all media screen sizes

   - What I learned was how to incorporate media queries and all the adjustments that go into making it responsive.

   ### - 3 different views you might see depending on your screen size
   * Cell Phone view